cincuranet/blog/_posts/2014-06-06-233463-renaming-files-based-on-exif-data-in-powershell.md

 But renaming these manually was boring.
 So I decided to automate it.
 It's repetitive, so why not.
 First I thought I use [NConvert][1] as I knew there's some renaming feature and rename based on [Exif][8] seemed to be reasonable request.
 Sadly it's not there.
 After quick search for a simple command line tool I gave up and concluded I can write one myself quicker.
 It shouldn't be hard in PowerShell and .NET, right?

 Luckily the [`System.Drawing`][2] has basic support for reading Exif data and it was just a matter of wiring it together.
 The [`Bitmap`][3] class has a method [`GetPropertyItem`][4] that returns you Exif data you request.
-You have to search Internet for the number of property item you want and you need to get if from the byte array.
+You have to search internet for the number of property item you want and you need to get if from the byte array.
 The "date taken" property I needed is simple `string` so it was not hard to extract it.
 The string is [null terminated][5] so take that into account when you're parsing other data - I'm simply skipping the last byte 8-).

 After that it was quick to put it together, return [`DateTime`][6] object instead of [`string`][7] and add some error handling.
 Here's the script.